|52 Wk High

 Outstanding Cash Flow Indicators Show the Company Is Managed Smartly and in the Best Interest of its Shareholders

-Gilead Sciences,'s cash flow grew considerably in its latest quarter to $1.57 billion, a 133.30% increase from $672.10 million reported in the year earlier period.
-This growth seems to be accelerating considering that in the last twelve months the company's cash flow was 17.20% higher than the twelve months ended a year ago, a nice increase but quite lower than the current pace.
+Gilead Sciences,'s cash flow grew considerably in its latest quarter to $4.19 billion, a 339.17% increase from $953.00 million reported in the year earlier period.
+This growth seems to be accelerating considering that in the last twelve months the company's cash flow was 135.13% higher than the twelve months ended a year ago, a nice increase but quite lower than the current pace.
 This upward trend should boost its margins and overall profitability in the next few quarters.
 The company's liquidity is not only remarkable but the current amount of debt it carries relative to the cash flow it generates from tis operations is even lower now than it was a year ago.
-Its net debt (total debt minus cash on hand) at the end of its last quarter was $3.38 billion, only 1.03 times bigger than its $3.27 billion in EBITDA.
-This ratio fell by an impressive 81.83% from the year earlier period, when EBITDA was $1.06 billion.
-This reduction means the company is very well capitalized and has room to expand its leverage if necessary to pursue new growth opportunities without unduly impairing its liquidity.
-Also, in a few more signs that Gilead Sciences, is managing its balance sheet very conservatively, its total debt as a percentage of total capital was reduced during the last twelve months, although it was a small reduction, while its cash on hand grew.
-Total debt now represents 42.39% of total capital compared to 44.06% a year earlier, while the company had $6.47 billion in cash on hand last quarter, 232.98% more than it did at the end of the year earlier quarter.
+Its net debt (total debt minus cash on hand) at the end of its last quarter was $741.42 million, a fraction of its $4.68 billion in EBITDA.
+This ratio fell by an impressive 96.17% from the year earlier period, when EBITDA was $1.22 billion.
+This situation affords the company many attractive options such as pursuing acquisitions without incurring much debt or rewarding shareholders through dividends or the repurchase of common shares, which would make future earnings more valuable.
+Also, in a few more signs that Gilead Sciences, is managing its balance sheet very conservatively, its total debt as a percentage of total capital was reduced during the last twelve months while its cash on hand grew.
+Total debt now represents 37.22% of total capital compared to 39.82% a year earlier, while the company had $8.80 billion in cash on hand last quarter, 284.68% more than it did at the end of the year earlier quarter.
 These developments enhance the company's substantial flexibility in pursuing future growth opportunities and improve total returns to its shareholders.